 Difference Between Real Estate Broker and Business Brokers

 Real estate brokers are different than business brokers in quite a few ways.
 Real estate brokers and business brokers both require separate licenses to operate.
 In many states, such as in North Carolina, while a real estate broker needs to pass a 75 hours course, there is no such requirement for business brokers who plan to sell businesses.
-This means that anyone can be a business broker in such states and do not need a license to do so.
-And while the real estate brokers can become business brokers, the business brokers cannot do that opposite.
+This means that anyone can be a business broker in such states and does not need a license to do so.
+And while real estate brokers can become business brokers, business brokers cannot do the opposite.

 Who to choose when selling your business?

 It depends on whether the business that you are selling also includes real estate or not.
 There are generally more options for an exit for those business owners who also own the property.
 This way they can decide whether they want to use the services of a real estate broker, a business broker, or a real estate broker who is also a business broker.
 It depends on their experience, know-how and the knowledge that they have about the deals and the credentials as trust and professionalism are crucial for such deals.

 A leasing broker can be defined as an intermediary who is between a customer, the funder, and business (which depends upon what is being leased).
 A customer usually leases an asset which may be equipment or an automobile, land, building, machinery, etc. The lease is for a certain period of time and the customer has to pay lease payments for that specified amount of time.

 What is the job of a Lease Broker?